abhishekghoshh/linux-helper/linux-commands.md

 ```
 # sudo - execute a command as another user or with elevated privileges
 # Run command with the security privileges of the superuser (Super User DO)
+# Execute a command as another user, typically the superuser.
 sudo

 # whoami - display the current user name
 whoami

+# Display who is logged in
+who

 # Show the user you are logged in as and the groups you are part of
 id